 3. Regulatory Responses to Insurtech and Industry Innovation

 CJ will discuss the ways that insurance departments can balance the goals of encouraging innovation while protecting consumers.
 He will discuss the ways in which regulators can create “regulatory sandboxes” that help promote low risk innovations in insurance.

 4. Question and Answer with three Session One Presenters moderated by Kevin Ahlgrim, PhD.

 Basic cybersecurity literacy is becoming increasingly vital for public policymakers.
 Cyber attackers, ranging from hactivists to organized crime networks and even nation states, are targeting vulnerable networks and are too often successful in stealing funds as well as valuable intellectual property.
 There is a growing call to put in place proactive cybersecurity best practices to better manage the multifaceted cyber threat facing the public and private sectors.
 However, it is not always clear what those practices should be, or how to implement them in a dynamic, global regulatory environment.
 This non-partisan, non-advocative session will:

 The thought provoking discussion features Dr. Scott Shackelford, Cybersecurity Program Chair and Director of the Ostrom Workshop Program on Cybersecurity in Internet Governance, at Indiana University.

-The event is free for current financial regulators with a $150 suggested donation for all others.
+The event is free for current financial regulators and students, with a $150 suggested donation for all others.
 You can register online by clicking here or you can register by contacting Janet Patrick (firstname.lastname@example.org or 217-789-1010) at the Illinois Insurance Association.